 Overview

-money coming into the firm over a given period (a quarter or a year) prior to any expenses being removed.
-A simple
+Revenue is the money that a company earns from selling its products or services.
+Sometimes called the top line, it represents money coming into the firm over a given period (a quarter or a year) prior to any expenses being removed.
+A simple equation for revenue is

 {% Revenue = price \times quantity %}

-Price is often abbreviated as p, and quantity as q.
+Price is often abbreviated as {% p %}, and quantity as {% q %}.

-Of course, most firms have more than one product, so that total revenue becomes the sum of the revenues of all these
+Of course, most firms have more than one product, so that total revenue becomes the sum of the revenues of all these individual products and services.

 Pricing Effects on Revenue